terroo/terroo.github.io/_posts/2018-08-31-how-to-install-programs-via-layman-in-gentoo.md

 ---
 layout: post
-title: "How to Install Programs via Layman in Gentoo"
+title: "How to Install Programs via Layman on Gentoo"
 date: 2018-08-31 21:54:25
 image: '/assets/img/portage/layman.jpg'
 description: 'Layman is a ebuild repository management tool.
 It offers a single command-line interface to repository management for end users.'